maitrux/ev-charging-optimizer/README.md

 pnpm dev
 ```

 Open the URL shown in the terminal.
+Usually [http://localhost:5173/](http://localhost:5173/).

 You can either use the provided sample data or upload your own forecast data (as JSON) and create test vehicles.
+Note: this implemenation only supports a maximum 24h forecast.

 ### Input format

 **Vehicle** (`examples/sample-vehicle.json`):

 | Field              | Type   | Description                                                  |
 | ------------------ | ------ | ------------------------------------------------------------ |